Marcus Semien: Professional career

-Chicago White Sox
+Chicago White Sox (2011–2014)

+Minor leagues

-The White Sox selected Semien the sixth round of the 2011 MLB draft.
-He started his career in 2011 with the Class A Kannapolis Intimidators.
-He finished the 2011 season hitting .253 in 229 at-bats with, 15 doubles, two triples, three home runs, 26 runs batted in (RBIs) and three stolen bases.
-Semien was moved up to Class A-Advanced Winston-Salem Dash for the 2012 season.
-There, he hit .273 in 418 at-bats with 31 doubles, five triples, 14 home runs, 59 RBIs and 11 stolen bases.
-For the 2013 season, Semien was ranked the White Sox #8 prospect.
+The White Sox drafted Semien in the sixth round, with the 201st overall selection of the 2011 Major League Baseball draft.
+He started his professional career that year with the Single–A Kannapolis Intimidators, finishing the season hitting .253 in 229 at-bats with, 15 doubles, two triples, three home runs, 26 runs batted in (RBIs) and three stolen bases.
+Semien was moved up to High–A Winston-Salem Dash for the 2012 season.
+There, he hit .273 in 418 at-bats with 31 doubles, five triples, 14 home runs, 59 RBIs, and 11 stolen bases.
+For the 2013 season, Semien was ranked the White Sox's #8 prospect.

+Major leagues

-The White Sox selected Semien's contract from the Triple-A Charlotte Knights on September 3, 2013.
-He debuted against the New York Yankees on September 4, and recorded his first hit, a single, in his first at bat against CC Sabathia.
+On September 3, 2013, the White Sox selected Semien's contract from the Triple-A Charlotte Knights and promoted him to the major leagues for the first time.
+He debuted against the New York Yankees the next day and recorded his first hit, a single, against CC Sabathia in his first at-bat.
 He hit his first major league home run against J. A. Happ of the Toronto Blue Jays on September 23.

-Oakland Athletics
+He finished his debut campaign appearing in 21 games and hitting .261 with 2 home runs and 7 RBI.

+In 2014, Semien played in 64 games for the White Sox, hitting .234/.300/.372 with 6 home runs and 28 RBI.